“If I have done anything, even a little, to help small children enjoy honest, simple pleasures, I have done a bit of good.” – Beatrix Potter

 Beatrix Potter is one of the crowning jewels of the Lake District.
 Her tales of Peter Rabbit, Mrs Tiggy-Winkle, the Flopsy Bunnies and many others are synonymous with the area after Potter took inspiration from her surroundings to create characters and stories that would become immortalised in the world of children’s literature, creating a lasting legacy both for her writing and for the Lakes.
 Her books are loved by children all over the world.

-Born Helen Beatrix Potter on July 28th 1866 in Kensington, West London, her parents were wealthy and privileged; she was home-schooled by governesses and experienced a sheltered childhood away from other children aside from her younger brother, with her holidays spent in Scotland and the Lake District.
+Born Helen Beatrix Potter on July 28th 1866, in Kensington, West London, her parents were wealthy and privileged; she was home-schooled by governesses and experienced a sheltered childhood away from other children aside from her younger brother, with her holidays spent in Scotland and the Lake District.
 It was on these trips that she developed an adoration of flowers and landscapes, of which she subsequently spent lots of her free time painting alongside her illustrations of her numerous childhood pets.

 Tarn Hows, one of the many plots of land that Potter owned and inspired her writing